 The Crown Prosecution Service (CPS) is the main prosecuting authority in England and Wales.
 In our daily operations we work in partnership with all agencies in the criminal justice system.
 We work especially closely with the police, although we are independent of them.

 The CPS has 14 Areas across England and Wales and CPS London South Area is one of two Areas in the Greater London Area (CPS London North being the other).
 It covers the London boroughs south of the River Thames and also includes Hammersmith & Fulham, Kensington & Chelsea and Westminster.
 As well as prosecuting cases investigated by the Metropolitan Police in South London boroughs, the Area also prosecutes cases investigated by City of London Police.

-Chief Crown Prosecutor Claire Lindley is the head of CPS London South and is supported by Deputy Chief Crown Prosecutor Kris Venkatasami, who has responsibility for Magistrates’ and Domestic Abuse teams, Deputy Chief Crown Prosecutor Jonathan Storer, who has responsibility for Crown Court unit, and Lynette Woodrow, who has responsibility for the Rape and Serious Sexual Offences (RASSO) unit and a pan-London Complex Casework Unit.
-Wray Ferguson is the Area Business Manager and has responsibility for Business and Operational Delivery functions across the region.
+Chief Crown Prosecutor Lionel Idan is the head of CPS London South and is supported by three Deputy Chief Crown Prosecutors, with one taking responsibility for magistrates’ court cases, one the Crown Court Unit, and one the Rape and Serious Sexual Offences (RASSO) Unit and a pan-London Complex Casework Unit.
+The Area is also supported by an Area Business Manager who has responsibility for Business and Operational Delivery functions across the region.

-We currently employ approximately 470 members of staff which consists of lawyers, paralegals and administrators.
-Our teams are based in offices near Victoria.
-We also have a small number of remote staff based in CPS offices in Cardiff.
+We currently employ approximately 530 members of staff which consists of lawyers, paralegals and administrators.
+Our teams are based in offices near St James’ Park.
+We also have a small number of remote staff based in CPS offices in Leicester.